[Updated September 2022]

 1. Innsbruck Christmas Markets

-The Innsbruck Christmas Market is by far the biggest in Tyrol.
-However, it is made up of 6 smaller markets that are spread out in and around the city.
-The prettiest, must-visit ones are those in the old town.
+The Innsbruck Christmas Market is by far the biggest in Tyrol although it maintains a small-market atmosphere by being spread out in and around the city.
+It’s actually made up of 6 smaller markets of which the prettiest, must-visit ones are those in the old town.

 Start your Innsbruck Christmas Market tour before dark in Maria Theresa Street for a view of the Nordkette mountain beyond the city roofs.
 Then move on to the Golden Roof to experience the magic of Christmas in the heart of the old town.